-Restaurant Lula Bistro was a nice surprise.
+Restaurant Lula Bistro in Guadalajara was a nice surprise.
 It’s highly rated and for good reason.
 It is one of the few places in town utilizing molecular gastronomy to showcase the special flavors of Mexico.

 Lula Bistro has three different menus to choose from depending on your tastebuds and how hungry you are.
 You have a choice between 6-courses, 8-courses, and 12-courses.
 We chose the 8-course menu which had the best selections.